 Default tariffs set on the customer are inherited by all their numbers.
 Numbers can override these values individually.
 See Numbers for number-level settings and Call Tariffs for full details on how rating works.

+Per-Class Markup.
 When a tariff has no rate for a particular call type, the platform can apply a percentage markup instead.
-Each call class (Inbound, National, Mobile, etc.) has its own markup field.
+Each call class (Inbound, National, Mobile, and so on) has its own markup field.
 The platform uses the best available cost base (suggested retail price, CDR cost, or carrier cost) to calculate the charge.
 Values set here act as defaults for all numbers on the account.
 See Rating priority for how this fits into the overall pricing chain.

 Finding Customers